tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 * If a VN leaves a committee their [side-chain deposit] MAY be refunded to them.
 * If a new VN joins the committee they must provide the [side-chain deposit] at their activation step.
 * In the proposal step, any authorised [CC] may make a change proposal, within the limits defined by the change rules in the [contract constitution]
-* Before activation all VNC members needs to submit an acceptance transaction again, or resign by default if none is submitted.
-This gives them the opportunity to resign if they do not agree with the new rules as specified in the constitution.
+* Before activation, VNC members MAY submit an acceptance transaction that registers their willingness to validate the contract.
+If no acceptance is submitted within the `acceptance_period` the validator is assumed to be uninterested in running the contract and will not form part of the finalized contract committee.

 ### Contract abandonment
 [abandoned]: #contract-abandonment "Contract abandonment"